akaabdullahmateen/roadmap/mechatronics/control-systems/examples/index.md

     Matching with the equation (4), we observe that $V_{c3} = k_1 V_{c1} + k_2 V_{c2}$.
 Therefore, the RC circuit is indeed a linear system.

-## Example 2: Proving that a homogenous second order differential equation is linear
+## Example 2: Proving that a second order differential equation is linear

 !!! example